 ■ NOTE: When the vehicle is operated in extremely cold weather (-23° C/-10° F or colder), a small amount of leakage may be present.
 Unless the leakage is excessive, replacement is not necessary.

-The shock absorbers on this vehicle have adjustable spring pre-load to accommodate many driving conditions and styles.
+The shock absorbers on this vehicle have adjustable damping to accommodate many driving conditions and styles.